 Anyway, seven days later I have a parsnip must made by carefully boiling parsnips, straining them and adding sugar.
 Once it had all cooled down, I added yeast and nutrient.
 And what happens - nothing.
 Not a sausage.
 I've left the bucket of must open with a couple of cloths on top as per the recipe, but there was no activity.
 I thought I'd better airlock it to see if it was doing anything at all.
 Nothing.
 I added some new yeast and nutrient in case I'd killed the first lot but no luck.

 A couple of days ago, I made a wine starter with yeast, sugar and some water.
 It started to foam.
 I added it to the must and nothing happened.
-The room is at 22 degrees – perhaps the room is too hot but yeast should live at that temperature.
-Modern life’s problems are solved by Google and I discovered this article on the Midwest supplies website.
+The room is at 22 degrees - perhaps the room is too hot but yeast should live at that temperature.
+Modern life's problems are solved by Google and I discovered an article on the Midwest supplies website (20/1/2020 - unfortunately removed from the site).
 It recommends, as a last resort, making a reverse starter as follows: take some of the must, optionally add some sugar, add yeast to it and nutrient.
 Cover and leave it for some time.
 If this starts to foam, it is likely to be usable as a starter for the rest.
 But instead of adding it to the must, add it to a new sterilised fermentation bucket and add a small amount of the must.
-If this starts to ferment, then add some more – about 2.5-3 litres at a time.
+If this starts to ferment, then add some more - about 2.5-3 litres at a time.

 I was going to do this yesterday but I got into stout earlier than expected and the IPA brew was unexpectedly tiring.
 I kicked off the starter this morning and it does seem to be fermenting.
 There is gas building up in the bin and it is beginning to come out of the airlock.
 I will keep adding the rest of the must over the next day or so.